Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/_index.md

 For background information, check out [this Cognitect blog entry](https://www.cognitect.com/blog/2011/11/15/documenting-architecture-decisions).

-ADR documents should be updated over time to keep them relevant.
+ADR documents should be updated over time to keep them relevant, typically by updating the *Experience Report* section.